 This page has information on the role of a forensic psychologist.
 There is also links to further information.

-You may also be called to give expert evidence in court and comment on the reliability of eyewitness testimony.
+As a forensic psychologist, you'll work in the treatment of offenders in a range of areas including sexual offending, violence and aggression, interpersonal and social skills and intervention to help stop illicit drug and or alcohol use.
 Most of your work will be done in association with the police, probation services, prisons and young offender institutions, trying to understand the psychological problems leading to criminal behaviour and looking for ways to prevent it.

 Your work may include:

 - reducing stress for staff and prisoners

 - providing hard research evidence to support practice

 - advising parole boards and mental health tribunals

 - crime analysis

 Who will I work with?

 Forensic psychologists work with a range of people, including: